 A directory name.
 In the FileTable folder hierarchy, this table-level directory becomes the child of the database directory specified at the database level, and the parent of the files or directories stored in the table.

 The name of the collation to be used for file names in the Name column of the FileTable.

 The names to be used for the 3 primary key and unique constraints that are automatically created.

 Create a FileTable by Using Transact-SQL

-Create a FileTable by calling the CREATE TABLE (SQL Server) statement with the AS FileTable option.
+Create a FileTable by calling the CREATE TABLE (Transact-SQL) statement with the AS FileTable option.
 Since a FileTable has a fixed schema, you do not have to specify a list of columns.
 You can specify the following settings for the new FileTable:

 FILETABLE_DIRECTORY.
 Specifies the directory that serves as the root directory for all the files and directories stored in the FileTable.
 This name should be unique among all the FileTable directory names in the database.
 Comparison for uniqueness is case-insensitive, regardless of the current collation settings.